kendraio/kendraio-app/docs/workflow/blocks/actions.rst

 enabledGetter
 ++++++++++++++++++++++
 `enabledGetter` determines if the button is enabled or disabled.
 This is mostly referring to the UI of the button.
-If case the button is disabled, it will be displayed as grey out, and it will not be clickable.
+If the button is disabled, it will be displayed as greyed out and it will not be clickable.
 `enabledGetter` requires a JMESPath mapping value that should return `true` or `false`.
 The value can be added manually or taken from the state or the context.
 In this example we want to display two different buttons, one enabled and another disabled.
-To do so we take values we have saved in the state and assign it to the `enabledGetter` property:
+To do so we take values we have saved in the state and assign them to the `enabledGetter` property.

 .. code-block:: json